01 of 12

 06 of 12

-Ok, it is true, you will hear plenty of talk at the Zombie Walk, but, that said, the purists will point out that the undead don't talk.
-So, since zombies groan rather than talk, some zombies carry signs to enhance their costumes.
-Here are some more ideas, if you are still curious to learn more about these event, there is more information on the page What is a Zombie Walk?Continue to 7 of 12 below.
+Since zombies groan rather than talk, some zombies carry signs to enhance their costumes.
+If you are still curious to learn more about these events, there is more information on the page What is a Zombie Walk?Continue to 7 of 12 below.

 07 of 12

 As the event has grown, some entrepreneurs have gotten in on the fun.
 Stands are set up for attendees who have forgotten to put makeup on, or for others seeking a bit of fake blood expertise.
 So, you can even get zombie ready at the event, if you didn't have time (or the energy) to get zombiefied at home.Continue to 8 of 12 below.

 08 of 12